Per-Scholas-Org/MERN-TypeScript-7weeks/Week-5/Day-5/README.md

 ### MVP
 RESTful API to Deployed Heroku

-Create a RESTful API that allows users to create, read, update, and delete todo items.
+Using express and Node.js create a RESTful API that allows users to create, read, update, and delete todo items.
 New users should be able to create a new account and then login to see the Todo list.
 Saved passwords should be hashed using BCrypt.
 The Todo list should be stored in a MongoDB database.
 Testing can be done with Postman.

 ### *Optional* Stretch Goal
 Add a React Client.